BlockchainCommons/www.blockchaincommons.com/README.md

 For more information, see our [Posts](https://www.blockchaincommons.com/posts/) and [GitHub](https://github.com/BlockchainCommons), including the following discussions areas:
 * [Wallet Standard Discussions](https://github.com/BlockchainCommons/AirgappedSigning/discussions) — for standards and open-source developers who want to talk about wallet standards, please use the Discussions area of the [Airgapped Signing repo](https://github.com/BlockchainCommons/AirgappedSigning).
 This is where you can talk about our specifications, our reference libraries, and our reference apps — including discussions of how to continue to improve the interoperability of the field.
 * [Gordian System Discussions](https://github.com/BlockchainCommons/Gordian/discussions) — for users and developers of the Gordian system, including Gordian Seed Tool, the Gordian Server, Bitcoin Standup technology, QuickConnect, and the Gordian Wallet.
-If you want to talk about our linked full-node and wallet technology, suggest new additions to our Bitcoin Standup standards, or discuss the implementation our standalone wallet, the Discussions area of the [main Gordian repo](https://github.com/BlockchainCommons/Gordian) is the place.
+If you want to talk about our linked full-node and wallet technology, discuss our airgapped apps, suggest new additions to our Bitcoin Standup standards, or discuss the implementation our standalone wallet, the Discussions area of the [main Gordian repo](https://github.com/BlockchainCommons/Gordian) is the place.
 * [Blockchain Commons Discussions](https://github.com/BlockchainCommons/Community/discussions) — for developers, interns, and patrons of Blockchain Commons, please use the discussions area of the [Community repo](https://github.com/BlockchainCommons/Community) to talk about general Blockchain Commons issues, the intern program, or topics other than the [Gordian System](https://github.com/BlockchainCommons/Gordian/discussions) or the [wallet standards](https://github.com/BlockchainCommons/AirgappedSigning/discussions), each of which have their own discussion areas.

 ## Sustaining Sponsors